dhis2/dhis2-java-client/README.md

 ## Usage

 This section explains the basic usage of the client.

+### Retrieve objects

 To retrieve all org unit groups:

 ```java
 List<OrgUnitGroup> orgUnitGroups = dhis2.getOrgUnitGroups();